rfullivarri/innerbloom/README.md

 # Innerbloom Monorepo

 A minimal npm workspace for the Innerbloom gamification MVP.
-It ships with a TypeScript Express API and a Vite + React client that share linting, formatting, and TypeScript foundations.
+It ships with a TypeScript Express API and a Vite + React client.

 ## Prerequisites